-Punting is a great activity to par take in, either going on a chauffeured punt tour or doing self-hire, you get to experience this traditional Cambridge pastime in the most picturesque part of the City, the ‘College Backs’.
+Punting is a great activity to par take in, either going on a chauffeured punt tour or doing self-hire.
+You get to experience this traditional Cambridge pastime in the most picturesque part of the City, the ‘College Backs’.
 If a chauffeured tour is what you are looking for, then it is always best to book online before you come to get the best possible rate.
 You will be able to choose from a shared or pirate tour, depending on what you desire.
-If you would like a flexible ticket option, then a shared chauffeured tour would work for you.
-The price for these tickets range from £5 to £15 per person depending on what day you would like to go, and whether you are an Adult, Concession, or Child.
-If alternatively you would like the luxury of an entire punt to yourself and the ability to book for a specific time slot, then the private tour option is the one for you.
-The price of a private chauffeured tour does vary depending on whether you are a group of up to 6 or 12, as well as the date and time of the departure.
-Prices range from £79 to £149 per punt.
-The two options highlight above are for chauffeured tours, meaning you have a guide on the back of the punt doing all the work , whilst you relax listening to the historical tour being provided of the ‘College Backs’.
-Nevertheless, if you would like to give punting a go yourself, then you should look at doing a self-hire.
+If you are in a small group and you do not mind sharing the punt with others then a shared chauffeured tour would work best for you, it is also the cheapest tour on offer.
+The price for these tickets range from £8 to £20 per person depending on what day and time you would like to depart.
+If alternatively you would like the luxury of not sharing your experience and instead have the entire punt to yourself, then the private tour option is the one for you.
+The price for a private chauffeured tour does vary depending on whether you are a group of up to 2, 6, 12 or so on, as well as the date and time of the departure.
+Prices range from £79 to £169 per punt.
+The two options that have just been highlighted are for chauffeured tours, meaning you have a guide on the back of the punt doing all the work for you, whilst you relax listening to the historical tour being provided of the ‘College Backs’.
+Nevertheless, if you would like to give punting a go yourself, then you should look at self-hire.
 There are not many companies in Cambridge that offer this option, so again it is best to book in advance to avoid disappointment.
-The price range from £20 per hour up to £49.50 for 90 minutes.
+The price for a self-hire ranges from £25 per hour up to £55 for 90 minutes.

 Purchasing a punting ticket

-Some people like to be organised and find the best rate for their punting tour.
+Some people like to be organised and find the best rate for their punting tour beforehand.
 If this is you, then the best way to book your ticket is online.
 Once you have booked your punting experience, you will receive an email with all the information you need about the tour and the booking itself.
 This email also acts as your ticket on the day (so make sure you can show this email confirmation on your phone or in a printed version at the check-in desk).
-Others would prefer to just turn up on the day and hope that there is a tour available.
-If this is you, then you can always haggle a price with one of the touts at Quayside to get on a chauffeured tour.
-You could also go up to a company’s check-in desk and pay the normal ‘on the day’ ticket prices.
-However, one thing to bear in mind is that punting does get very busy in the summer, so if you chance your luck on the day, there might not be any space available.
+Being prepared might not be you, if this is the case then you might prefer to turn up on the day and hope that there is a tour available for you to join.
+You can purchase your tickets with a sales representative at the Quayside location, however please bear in mind purchasing your tickets on the day is a lot more expensive then what you see online.
+Punting also gets extremely busy in the summer, so if you chance your luck on the day, there might not be any space available.

 Where to go Punting in Cambridge